kshlm/kshlm.in/content/about/this-site.md

 [Github](https://github.com/) provides git hosting.
 The source for the site (and the Hugo configuration) are available at [kshlm/kshlm.in](https://github.com/kshlm/kshlm.in).

-#### Github Pages

-This static site is hosted on [Github Pages](https://pages.github.com "Github Pages") and served from a custom domain with HTTPS enforced.

 #### Github Actions

 A [Github Actions](https://github.com/features/actions "Github Actions") [workflow](https://github.com/kshlm/kshlm.in/blob/master/.github/workflows/gh-pages.yml) is used to build and deploy this site into Github Pages.
-It uses [peaceiris/actions-hugo](https://github.com/peaceiris/actions-hugo) and [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) actions to perform the build and deploy.
+It uses the [peaceiris/actions-hugo](https://github.com/peaceiris/actions-hugo) action to build and a custom deploy-ipfs job using [ipfs-deploy](https://github.com/ipfs-shipyard/ipfs-deploy) do deploy the site to IPFS.

+### Infura / Pinata

+IPFS pinning services provided [Infura](https://infura.io/) and [Pinata](https://pinata.cloud/) are used to make this site available on IPFS.